codelion/LRMTokenEconomy/report/report.md

 While cost and efficiency trade off curves  ("the pareto frontier") typically focus on model intelligence versus cost per million completion tokens, token efficiency — the number of tokens used for reasoning relative to the solution — is a critical factor that is recently receiving more attention.

 Anecdotal evidence suggests open weight models produce significantly more tokens for similar tasks than closed weight models.

 This report systematically investigates these observations.
+We confirm this trend to be generally true, but observe significant differences depending on problem domain.

 ## Why is it of interest to measure token efficiency?